Introduction

 This course does not include any practical component.
 Completing a separate practical course is not a compulsory

-aspect of becoming a field guide, but is highly recommended, especially for the career oriented guide.
+aspect, but is highly recommended, especially for the career oriented guide.

 |

-FGASA / Accreditation
+FGASA / Endorsement

 www.fgasa.org.za